rjparton/COMP1511-Tutoring-Notes/README.md

 ### 1. Don't Fall Behind
 <ul>
     <li>This course has a lot of content and many struggle.
+The content isn't hard, there's just a lot.
-    <li>It's not hard, it just requires time and effort.
-Much of the difficulty is managing your time well.
+    <li>Manage your time well.
+Please don't try to do assignments last minute :')
     <li>Weeks 1 and 2 are much easier than the rest.
 Don't get comfortable.
     <li>Every week builds on previous weeks.
 If you don't understand content from week 3, you won't be able to do week 5.
 </ul>